RMLio/RMLStreamer/documentation/README_Functions.md

 The following steps show how to integrate the `toUpperCaseURL` function in the RML Streamer.

 ### Step 1: creating the JAR
-This step is based on best-practice example `grel-functions-java`.
+This step is based on the best-practice example [`grel-functions-java`](https://github.com/FnOio/grel-functions-java).
 - Create package  `io.fno.idlab` and within that package, create the class `IDLabFunctions`
 - For these testcases, we need a function that returns the given URL in uppercase.
+- Make sure to set the Maven's compiler to a version compatible with the RMLStreamer's version.

+The following listing serves a minimalistic example that shows a possible implementation of the `toUpperCaseURL`-function.
 ```Java
 package io.fno.idlab;